• What is Copywriting?

 The truth is that you can’t really protect yourself from getting laid off.
 I mean, you can keep an eye out and if things look like they’re going south with a client, you can try to make inroads with other departments and start keeping an eye on job listings.

 But when it comes to making sure that you can bounce back quickly from layoffs and avoid any major financial hardships, you need to start protecting yourself well before then.
-You need to take action while you’re still employed.
-Here are a few tips for doing just that:
+Act while you’re still employed.
+Here are a few tips for doing just that.

-– Keep your resume, print portfolio and site up to date.
-When there are layoffs, chances are you’re going to be laid off with several other copywriters (and designers) and that means that these people are going to be applying for the same jobs that you will.
+When there are layoffs, chances are you’re going to be laid off with several other copywriters (and designers).
+That means that these people are going to be applying for the same jobs.
 You want to apply to those jobs first and lock them up—and you can do that if you keep your portfolio and resume fresh and ready to send out at a moment’s notice.

-– Maintain your relationships with recruiters.
-These are other relationships that tend to go stale when you’re working full time, but you’ll be best served if you don’t let that happen.
+These are other relationships that tend to go stale when you’re working full-time, but don’t let that happen.
 Stay in touch with recruiters, even if it’s just via LinkedIn or email.
-If you get laid off, you want to be able to get on the phone and get them working for you immediately.
+If you get laid off, you need to get on the phone and get them working for you immediately.

-If the unfortunate does happen and you do get laid off, do your very best to keep calm and to take action.
+If the unfortunate happens and you get laid off, do your very best to keep calm and to take action.

 Most people spend the first several days after a layoff in a daze, feeling (very understandably) shocked and then depressed.
-But those are very valuable days and if you can get yourself moving instead of spending them on the couch, you’ll be in a much better position.
+But those are very valuable days!
+If you can get yourself moving instead of spending them on the couch, you’ll be in a much better position.
 The sooner you take action, the sooner you’ll find gigs and/ or your next job.

 Interested in Copywriting?
 Get our Free Video Training!